Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 In this lab, you will complete the following tasks:

-+ Task 1: Deploy AIP Unified Labeling Client
++ Task 1: Install Azure Information Protection Unified Labeling Client
++ Task 2: Using File Explorer to classify files

 ### Task 1: Install Azure Information Protection Unified Labeling Client